GeekInTheNorth/GeekInTheNorth.github.io/_posts/2026-05-01-creating-my-first-custom-gpt.md

 Actions are the bridge between the GPT and a real API.
 You provide an OpenAPI 3.1 schema describing the endpoints, parameters and response shapes, and the GPT figures out when to call which operation based on the user's intent and the operation summaries.

-For the DJ portal I described three operations:
+For the DJ portal I described three operations and provided the response data examples and ChatGPT built the OpenAPI schema itself:

 - `listEvents` to retrieve upcoming events.
 - `searchTracks` for the track library.